anetczuk/ClevoKeyboardControl/README.md

 Application can be run in profiler mode passing *--profile* as command line parameter.

-## Running tests

-To run tests execute ```src/runtests.sh``` or ```cd src; python3 -m testclevokeyboardcontrol```.
-It can be run with code profiling and code coverage options.

-In addition there is demo application not requiring installed drivers.
-It can be run by *testclevokeyboardcontrol/gui/main_window_example.py*.

 ## Autostrart

 You can easily add application to autostart by running *configure_autostart.sh*.